lmk4824/digital-garden-jekyll-template/_notes/The Handmaid's Tale/Characters/Offred.md

 	- When?
 	- Why doesn’t she anymore?
 		- What happened to that child?
-			- she died when she was five - page 72
+			- She died when she was five -page 72
-			- now offred is saying she's not dead..?
+			- now Offred is saying she's not dead…?
 			>"Eight, she must be now.
 I've filled in the time I lost, I know how much there's been.
 They were right, it's easier, to think of her as dead.
 I don't have to hope then, or make a wasted effort.
 Why bash your head, said [[Aunt Lydia]], against a wall?
 Sometimes she had a graphic way of putting things."
 			> -pg.
 73
 	- Or is it all a metaphor?

 - [[Luke]] and Offred were [[Love|married]] in [[The Time Before]]
 	- is that who she had her child with?
-		- probably, not directly said tho
+		- Probably, not directly said tho
 	- before they were married they were having an affair

 	>"though at [[The Time Before|that time]] men and women tried each other on, casually, like suits, rejecting whatever didn't fit."